kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 ### customParsers (string, optional) {#fluentbitspec-customparsers}

+Available in Logging operator version 4.2 and later.
 Specify a custom parser file to load in addition to the default parsers file.
 It must be a valid key in the configmap specified by customConfig

 Default: -

 ### healthCheck (*HealthCheck, optional) {#fluentbitspec-healthcheck}

+The following example defines a [Fluentd parser]({{< relref "/docs/configuration/plugins/filters/parser.md" >}}) that places the parsed containerd log messages into the `log` field instead of the `message` field.

 Default: -